Skip to Main Content

-Is it a Cold, or is it the Flu?
+Is it a Cold, or is It the Flu?

 How is a cold different from the flu?
 A cold and the flu (influenza) are two different illnesses.
 A cold is relatively harmless and usually clears up by itself after a period of time, although sometimes it may lead to a secondary infection such as an ear infection.
 However, the flu can lead to complications such as pneumonia and even death.
 What may seem like a cold could, in fact, be the flu.
-Learn the differences in the table below.

-mother holding sick sonViruses that infect the nose, throat and lungs cause illnesses like cold and flu.
+Viruses that infect the nose, throat, and lungs cause illnesses like cold and flu.
 They’re usually spread from person to person when an infected person coughs or sneezes.
-They also can spread when a person touches cold or flu viruses deposited by another person on a desktop, doorknob, desk, telephone receiver or handrail.
+They can spread when a person touches cold or flu viruses deposited by another person on a desktop, doorknob, desk, or handrail.
 Some viruses and bacteria can live for two hours or more on hard surfaces.
-If the person then touches his or her eyes, mouth, or nose before washing his or her hands, the viruses or bacteria enter the body and infection can occur.
+If the person then touches their eyes, mouth, or nose before washing their hands, the viruses or bacteria enter the body, and infection can occur.

 Keep you and those around you healthy this flu season with these helpful tips: